scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/accessing_variables.rst

 ------

 The first step to access a watchable, is to first tell the server that we want to subscribe to update event on that watchable.
-To do so, we use the :meth:`watch<scrutiny.sdk.client.ScrutinyClient.watch>` and specify the path of the watchable.
+To do so, we use the :meth:`watch<scrutiny.sdk.client.ScrutinyClient.watch>` method and specify the path of the watchable.
 The path depends on the firmware and must generally be known in advance.
 It is possible to query the server for the list of available watchable, this is what the GUI does.

 For a :abbr:`SDK (Software Development Kit)` based script, it's generally expected that the element that will be accessed are known and won't require a user input to select them.